 How to Check Your Cervical Mucus

-During the first part of a woman’s cycle, after she has had her period, her mucus may be very dry.
+During the first part of a woman’s cycle, after she has had her period, her mucus may be very dry and thick.
 Leading up to ovulation, the consistency of the mucus will go from dry to creamy, then to cloudy, then to watery, and then finally to egg-white.
-When a woman ovulates, typically in the middle of her cycle, she can insert her fingers (clean of course) into her vagina to get some of the mucus that is inside.
-Squeeze the mucus between your thumb and index finger.
-If you can pull your index finger away from your thumb and the mucus stretches about an inch, this is a very good sign that you are at the peak of fertility.
+There are two ways to do this: you can check the toilet paper after wiping or insert a finger in your vagina and reach toward your cervix.
+When you have obtained a sample of the cervical fluid, here is how to determine what it means.
+When a woman ovulates, typically in the middle of her cycle, mucus stretches about an inch (like egg-whites), this is a very good sign that you are at the peak of fertility.

 The production of cervical mucus is at its lowest immediately following your period, as you enter your fertile window, the cervical mucus will increase in quantity and moistness.
 In the days immediately preceding ovulation, the production of cervical mucus will be at its highest and will be similar to the consistency and color of egg whites.
 After ovulation, the quantity begins to decline and the cervical mucus becomes thicker in consistency.

 This type of fluid is the least fertile.
 It will look and feel thick and has the consistency of glue.
 You will usually have this type of fluid at the beginning of your cycle.